Virgílio Clímaco Damásio

-Virgílio Clímaco Damásio (Itaparica, January 21, 1838 – Salvador, November 21, 1913) was a Brazilian Physician and Politician.
+Virgílio Clímaco Damásio (January 21, 1838 – November 21, 1913) was a Brazilian physician and politician.
 He was governor of Bahia on two occasions.

 Biography

 He was born in the parish of Itaparica, son of Francisco Borja Damásio and Maria Amália Clímaco de Sousa.
 He studied medicine at the Faculty of Medicine of Bahia, graduating in 1859.

 He began his political life at the age of 28, running for the Provincial Assembly, already a defender of the Republic.
 He was vice president of the Republican Party of Bahia, when it was founded in 1889.
 After his terms as governor, he was a senator.

 Professor at the Faculty of Medicine of Bahia, he was a member of the educational commissions of the wide-ranging reform of teaching, designed by Manuel Vitorino, whose proposals, which were too revolutionary for current conservatism, would cause the governor's removal.

 He was a doctor of Rui Barbosa, of whom he was a cousin, and in the Casa de Rui Barbosa Foundation there are facts, images and documents about him.